- Wild new off-road racing pickup for the road tested to the max

 - 213hp bi-turbo and 10-speed auto as standard - does it justify the cost?

-We have now driven the Ford Ranger Raptor, extensively, on and off road in Morocco.
+We have now driven the Ford Ranger Raptor, extensively, on and off road in Morocco as well as right here in the UK.
 Prepare to bend your brain around a pickup truck that makes no rational sense whatsoever, but still has us looking at our bank statements, trying to find the large amount of necessary cash.

 Keep reading for our full Ranger Raptor review.